A federal government Website managed by the U.S. Department of Health and Human Services

 Washington, D.C.
 20201

 The best way to prevent hepatitis A is through vaccination with the hepatitis A vaccine.
-Vaccination is recommended for all children age 12 months and older, for travelers to certain countries, and for people at high risk for infection with the virus.
+Vaccination is recommended for all children age 12 months or older, for travelers to certain countries, and for people at high risk for infection with the virus.

 The hepatitis A vaccine is given as two shots, six months apart.
-The hepatitis A vaccine also comes in a combination form, containing both hepatitis A and B vaccine, that can be given to persons 18 years of age and older.
+The hepatitis A vaccine also comes in a combination form, containing both hepatitis A and B vaccine, that can be given to persons 18 years or older.
 This form is given as three shots, over a period of six months or as three shots over one month and a booster shot at 12 months.

 Getting hepatitis A vaccine is much safer than getting the disease.
 But a vaccine, like any medicine, could possibly cause serious problems such as severe allergic reactions.
 Learn more about possible side effects of hepatitis A vaccine.